bsumlin/PyMieScatt/docs/forward.rst

 	The measure of scattering angle.
 Can be 'theta' or 'qspace'.
 Defaults to 'theta'. angleMeasure : str, optional
-	The units for the scattering angle normalization : string, optional
+	The units for the scattering angle normalization : str or None, optional
 	Specifies the normalization method, which is either by total signal or maximum signal.

-	- **normalization** = 't' will normalize by the total integrated signal.
+	- **normalization** = 't' will normalize by the total integrated signal, that is, the total signal will have an integrated value of 1.
-	- **normalization** = 'max' will normalize by the maximum value of the signal regardless of the angle at which it occurs.
+	- **normalization** = 'max' will normalize by the maximum value of the signal regardless of the angle at which it occurs, that is, the maximum signal at that angle will have a value of 1.

    **Returns**